TIBCOSoftware/mashling/docs/gateway/README.md

 ### <a name="responses"></a>Responses

 Each route has an optional set of responses that can be evaluated and returned to the invoking trigger.
-Much like routes, the first response with an `if` condition evaluating to true is the reponse that gets executed and returned.
+Much like routes, the first response with an `if` condition evaluating to true is the response that gets executed and returned.
 A response contains an `if` condition, an `error` boolean, a `complex` boolean, and an `output` object.
 The `error` boolean dictates whether or not an error should be returned to the engine.
 The `complex` boolean dictates whether to use the `Reply` or `ReplyWithData` function.
 A value of `true` causes the `ReplyWithData` function to be used when sending the response back to the trigger.
 The `output` is evaluated within the context of the execution and then sent back to the trigger as well.

 A simple response looks like: